How to Screen for Eating Disorders

 What to Ask Every Patient

 The earlier an eating disorder is detected, the better the outcome will be.
 That is one reason why asking questions about food with your patients is so vital.
 If you were not taught how to screen for eating disorders in your training, that is unfortunately not rare.
 Oftentimes, asking someone with an eating disorder about food and exercise can be very triggering, so make sure to use broad, non-leading questions.
-The SCOFF questionnaire (Morgan, Reid, & Lacey-BMJ, 1999) is a very simple, straightforward questionnaire that addresses people across eating disorder diagnoses.
-Here are six questions we recommend asking, adapted from the SCOFF questionnaire:
+The following questionnaire is a very simple, straightforward tool that addresses people across eating disorder diagnoses.
+Here are some questions we recommend asking your patients:

 If your patient answers “yes” to two or more of these questions, further assessment may be necessary.
 If there is a concern, the best course of action is a referral for a comprehensive assessment done by an eating disorder specialist.